lukereding/book_notes/books_by_subject.md

 # Key books for various subjects

-## General communications
+## General communication

-- Sense of style
+- Sense of style.
+Highlights: curse of knowledge.
+The difference between thinking and communicating.
+Intention.
-- Make it stick
+- Make it stick.
+How to be effective in communicating a message, using basics of human psychology.
-- The cognitive style of powerpoint
+- The cognitive style of powerpoint.
+Intention in communication and clarity in thinking.
+- The design of future things.
+Rules for effective interactions (between people, and between people and machines)

 ## Writing